mollylia/Pomodoro-Timer/README.md

 - As a user, when I select the quit option from the application menu, I want to be reminded to save the state of the timer to file and have the option to do so or not.
 - As a user, when I start the application, I want to be given the option to load my pomodoro timer from file.

+### Instructions for Grade
+- You can generate the first required event related to adding Xs to a Y (adding Xs to a Y) by clicking on the *edit* tab in the menu bar and then selecting *Add Interval*.
+This can also be done by using the shortcut: CTRL + A.
+- You can generate the second required event related to adding Xs to a Y (viewing all the Xs in a Y) by clicking on the *view* tab in the menu bar and then selecting *View Intervals*.
+This can also be done by using the shortcut: CTRL + V.
+- You can locate my visual component by looking at the timer's background image.
+- You can save the state of my application by clicking on the *File* tab in the menu bar and then selecting *Save Timer* or by using the shortcut: CTRL + S.
+- You can reload the state of my application by clicking on the *File* tab in the menu bar and then selecting *Load Timer* or by using the shortcut: CTRL + L.